rubocop/ruby-style-guide/README.md

     def self.some_method
     end

+    # initialization goes between class methods and other instance methods
+    def initialize
+    end

-    # followed by public instance methods
+    # followed by other public instance methods
     def some_method
     end